Banner Health

 Hepatitis A

 Most people recover within six months without specific treatment.
-Rest, fluids and over-the-counter pain relievers can help manage symptoms.
-Hospital care may be needed in severe cases.
+Rest, fluids and over-the-counter pain relievers may help.
+Severe cases may require hospital care.

 Hepatitis B

 Acute hepatitis B often does not require treatment.
-Chronic hepatitis B may require long-term antiviral medications to reduce liver inflammation and slow disease progression.
+Chronic hepatitis B may require long-term antiviral medications.
+These medicines help reduce liver damage.
 Regular monitoring is important.

 Hepatitis C

 Chronic hepatitis C is usually treated with direct-acting antiviral medications.
-These medications cure hepatitis C in most people, often within 8 to 12 weeks.
+These medicines cure the infection in most people.
+Treatment often lasts 8 to 12 weeks.

 Hepatitis D

-Hepatitis D occurs only in people with hepatitis B. Treatment options are limited, and care is often managed by a liver specialist.
+Hepatitis D occurs only in people who have hepatitis B. Treatment options are limited.
+Care is often managed by a liver specialist.

 Hepatitis E

 Most cases clear on their own within a few weeks.
-People with weakened immune systems or other liver conditions may need medical care.
+People with weakened immune systems may need medical care.

 Alcohol-associated hepatitis

 Treatment includes stopping alcohol use and following a nutrition plan.
-Severe cases may require hospital care and support from addiction specialists.
+Severe cases may require hospital care and support for alcohol use disorder.

 Metabolic-associated fatty liver disease

-Treatment focuses on managing underlying conditions such as obesity, diabetes and high cholesterol.
-Weight loss, healthy eating and physical activity are key.
+Treatment focuses on managing obesity, diabetes and high cholesterol.
+Weight loss, healthy eating and physical activity are important.

 Autoimmune hepatitis

-Treatment usually involves medications that suppress the immune system to reduce liver inflammation.
+Treatment usually includes medications that calm the immune system.
 Long-term treatment and monitoring are often needed.

 Why treatment and follow-up matter